 Screenings are played at a lower volume and the lights are kept up, plus no ads or previews.
 It’s an inclusive environment that encourages expression and prohibits “shushing”.
-Tickets to the screenings are free and are presented in conjunction with The Ohio State University Nisonger Center.
+Tickets to the screenings and popcorn are free and are presented in conjunction with The Ohio State University Nisonger Center.
 A craft will be available 30 minutes prior to the movie.

 On the 3rd Saturday of each month, The Strand Theatre provides showings for children, families, and adults in the community who may benefit from an alternative movie experience, such as patrons on the autism spectrum or those living with other special needs.
 Lights are up, sound is down, and singing dancing, and movement are welcome.
 Closed Captioning and Assisted-Listening Devices are available.
 Tickets can be purchased at the Strand Theatre Box Office.
 The Box Office opens 30 minutes prior to the first show time daily.

 - Frozen II, January 18 at 10am.
 Doors open at 9:30am.
 Free small popcorn and free canned beverage provided by the Autism Society of Central Ohio.
 See details here.